 A wood-burning stove provides an effective heat source for a home, cabin, or even a tent.
 It also creates a rustic feel and a warm, cozy ambience.

 Wood-burning stoves are made from steel, cast iron, or soapstone and consist of a firebox with a chimney.
-They can produce up to 70,000 BTUs or more of heat, which is enough to warm a small home.
+They can produce up to 70,000 BTUs or more of heat, enough to warm a small home.
 Some are also designed to double as actual stoves for cooking.
 Wood-burning stoves come in a variety of shapes and sizes, including stand-alone models, wall or hearth inserts, and portable stoves.
 This guide discusses what factors you should consider when shopping for these old-school heating appliances and reviews some of the best wood stove options on the market.

 - BEST OVERALL: Pleasant Hearth EPA Certified Wood Burning Stove